Discover the best things to do in Naxos Island, Greece. Includes where to stay in Naxos, best beaches and more!

 When to visit Naxos

 In my opinion, the best months to visit Naxos are June and July, and then September to mid October.
-This way you get all the benefits of great weather with the added bonus of far fewer other tourists.
+This way you get all the benefits of amazing weather with the added bonus of far fewer other tourists.

 If you don't have a choice when it comes on what time of year to visit Naxos, and it has to be August, don't let me put you completely off!
 After all, it's far better that you visit Naxos than not at all!